nlx-404/nlx-404/README.md

 ## Hi there 👋

-Visit my portfolio website at: https://nlx-404.github.io/Portfolio-Website/ [Only works on desktop at the moment] Vist my Linkedin www.linkedin.com/in/noelardelean
+Visit my portfolio website at: https://nlx-404.github.io/Portfolio-Website/ [Only works on desktop at the moment]<br>
+Vist my Linkedin www.linkedin.com/in/noelardelean
 <!--
 **nlx-404/nlx-404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.